cdelker/schemdraw/docs/usage/placement.rst

 Drawing State
 ^^^^^^^^^^^^^

-The :py:class:`SchemDraw.Drawing` maintains a drawing state that includes the current x, y position and drawing direction.
+The :py:class:`schemdraw.Drawing` maintains a drawing state that includes the current x, y position and drawing direction.
-A LIFO stack of drawing states can be used, via the :py:meth:`SchemDraw.Drawing.push` and :py:meth:`SchemDraw.Drawing.pop` method, for times when it's useful to save the drawing state and come back to it later.
+A LIFO stack of drawing states can be used, via the :py:meth:`schemdraw.Drawing.push` and :py:meth:`schemdraw.Drawing.pop` method, for times when it's useful to save the drawing state and come back to it later.

 .. jupyter-execute::
     :hide-code:

-    d = SchemDraw.Drawing()
+    d = schemdraw.Drawing()

 .. jupyter-execute::
     :hide-output: